Techtonica/curriculum/deploying/deploying.md

 [Create a free Heroku account](https://signup.heroku.com/dc) Download and install the Heroku CLI with `brew install heroku/brew/heroku`

-Node.js and npm must be installed
+- Node.js and npm must be installed
-An existing Node.js app
+- An existing Node.js app
-JS I - VI
+- JS I - VI
-Node
+- Node
-Express
+- Express
-MongoDB

 ### Motivation
 Deployment is a fancy term for getting your website or on the web.
 After building out your app, you might want to share it with others.